darocha/blockapps-js/README.md

  - `txHash`: resolves immediately to the transaction hash.
  - `txResult`: polls the API server until the transaction is mined, and resolves to a structure with various transaction execution data (see the next route).

+#### `submitTransactionList(txObjArray)`

+This utilizes the `/transactionList` route to submit multiple transactions in a single HTTP POST.
+Each transaction object in the argument array must be of the same format as the argument to `submitTransaction`.

+#### Transaction handlers

+This method returns a Promise to an array of transaction handler objects as from `submitTransaction`.

 #### `transactionResult(hash)`